eclipse-leda/leda/content/en/docs/building-custom-images/_index.md

 4. You have installed fw_printenv/fw_setenv and properly setup the /etc/fw_env.config file

-The RAUC mark-good-service should should successfully go through and mark both RAUC slots as "GOOD".
+The RAUC mark-good-service should successfully go through and mark both RAUC slots as "GOOD".